Dynamic QoS-Aware Traffic Planning for Time-Triggered Flows in the Real-time Data Plane: Introduction

-To overcome these issues, we propose a different approach for dynamic traffic planning that allows reconfiguring active flows (offensive planning) while also providing bounded QoS degradation during the transition to the new traffic plan.
-In detail, the contributions of this paper are twofold: \begin{itemize} \item We present a novel approach for dynamic traffic planning for time-triggered flows using the zero-queuing principle~\cite{durr_no-wait_2016-1,perryFastpassCentralizedZeroqueue2014}.
-Our approach supports offensive traffic planning with seamless transitions from the old traffic plan to the new traffic plan, i.e., a traffic plan update does not require artificial pauses of sender nodes or dropping packets.
-Additionally, our approach can guarantee per-flow bounds on the QoS degradation during the transition from the old traffic plan to the new traffic plan. \item We present a novel heuristic for the underlying optimization problem which we have to solve to obtain a new traffic plan.
-In particular, we use a conflict-graph based modeling~\cite{falkTimeTriggeredTrafficPlanning2020} for the traffic planning.
-The conflict-graph based modeling is well-suited for dynamic traffic planning because the conflict graph embeds a large portion of the knowledge about the solution space from the previous traffic plan, and thus reduces the effort required to compute the new traffic plan.
+\item We use a conflict-graph-based method \cite{falkTimeTriggeredTrafficPlanning2020} for the traffic planning.
+Conflict-graph-based modeling is well-suited for dynamic traffic planning because the conflict graph embeds a large portion of the knowledge about the solution space from the previous traffic plan, and thus reduces the effort required to compute the new traffic plan.
 Computing a new traffic plan requires to solve a variant of the independent colorful vertex set problem with weighted colors.
+We present a novel heuristic for the underlying optimization problem which we have to solve to obtain a new traffic plan.
 Our evaluations show that our novel heuristic can solve this problem for hundreds of flows in a fraction of the time required by a state-of-the-art optimizer. \end{itemize} Following the related work discussion in Sec.~\ref{sec:related_work}, we introduce our system model, modeling concepts, and problem statement in Sec.~\ref{sec:system_model}-\ref{sec:concepts_problem}.
 We describe the traffic planning approach in Sec.~\ref{sec:constructingcg}--\ref{sec:qos}, evaluate our approach in Sec.~\ref{sec:eval} and conclude the paper in Sec.~\ref{sec:conclusion_outlook}.